hyperknot/openfreemap/README.md

 Replace the `20240910_001001_pt` part with any newer run, from the [index file](https://btrfs.openfreemap.com/files.txt).

+Starting next week, we'll also upload the source mbtiles files to the same bucket.

 ### Public buckets

 There are two public buckets: